Shipping lines in Ghana called out again for unfair trade practices

 The Executive Director of the Center for International Maritime Affairs, Ghana (CIMAG), Albert Fiatui called for a stronger regulatory measure that would whip Shipping Lines into order.

 He said, “I think the Shippers’ Authority is not able to bite enough.
-I do not know if they do not have all the powers that is needed, or the Ghana Maritime Authority is supposed to get an additional mandate to make sure there is some level of strict regulation when it comes to activities of our stakeholders.”
+I do not know if they do not have all the powers that are needed or the Ghana Maritime Authority is supposed to get an additional mandate to make sure there is some level of strict regulation when it comes to activities of our stakeholders.”

 He also called on the Economic Management Team of government to fulfil their promise to meet with key stakeholders within the shipping subsector to resolve some of the lingering issues.